Jass Kaselaan, Kiwa, Kärt Ojavee, Johannes Säre, Visible Solutions LLC

 There are several awards in Estonia that have been named after art classics.
 In addition to the fact that Köler rhymes with Turner, we were motivated to name the award after Köler in order to have our award “predate” the other awards and to virtually place Köler Prize before the Kristjan Raud Prize, Konrad Mägi Medal, and Eduard Viiralt Prize.
 The link to the 19th-century Estonian painter Johann Köler is mostly limited to this.
 In the local context, the Köler Prize is special because the prize is accompanied by a nominees’ exhibition and it is awarded based largely on a successful presentation at this exhibition.
 Like last two year, the Köler Prize is again sponsored by Smarten Logistics.
 People’s Choice Award is sponsored by SALTO architects.

-This year is the third time that the Köler Prize will be awarded.
+This year is the fourth time that the Köler Prize will be awarded.
 In 2011, the Grand Prix was won by Jevgeni Zolotko and Tõnis Saadoja won the Public’s Choice Award.
-Last year Flo Kasearu won both the Grand Prix and People`s Choice Award.
-Indeed, Marge Monko`s ouevre was also considered worthy of honorary mentioning by the jury
+In 2013 Flo Kasearu won both the Grand Prix and People`s Choice Award.
+Indeed, Marge Monko`s ouevre was also considered worthy of honorary mentioning by the jury.
+Last year Jaanus Samma won also both the Grand Prix and the People’s Choice Award

 Press release prepared by